 The third and final regrading phase began in 1928 and was completed in December 1930.
 This phase extended from Fifth Avenue to Westlake Avenue, between Virginia and Harrison Streets.
-In volume it was about two-thirds the size of the second phase, removing 4,233,000 cubic yards of dirt on a conveyor belt to barges on Elliott Bay.8 The project was completed just as the country was entering the Great Depression, and the expected development in the newly regraded area stalled.
+In volume it was about two-thirds the size of the second phase, removing 4,233,000 cubic yards of dirt on a conveyor belt to barges on Elliott Bay.8 However, the project was completed just as the country was entering the Great Depression.
+Population growth virtually came to a standstill and manufacturing stalled.
+The expected development in the newly regraded area did not occur.
 For decades the area east of Fifth Avenue contained primarily car dealerships, parking lots, motels, and other low-density uses.
-Development again increased in the late 20th Century.
+Only recently has development come to this area.

-During World War II, Belltown's apartments, workers' hotels and taverns boomed.
+World War II transformed Seattle perhaps more than any other large city.
+Its proximity to the North Pacific made it a strategic military location for the war against Japan.
+Its airplane factories, shipyards and steel mills made it a crucial part of the war effort.
+Boeing alone increased employment from 4,000 to 50,000 between 1939 and 1945.
+Belltown's apartments, workers' hotels and taverns boomed.
 The district's proximity to downtown and waterfront industry also made it a center for union activity, with the Seattle Labor Temple relocating to First Avenue in 1942.
-This trend continued through the 1950s, with
+This trend continued through the 1950s, with numerous other union halls being constructed here.